Tydorius/C968/PROGRAM_ARCHITECTURE.md

 ![Class Diagram](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/Tydorius/C968/main/uml/CLASS_DIAGRAM.puml)

-Note: If the repository is still private, the above diagram will not be visible.
+Note: If the repository is still private, the above diagram will show an error instead of the diagram.
 Below is a text version.

 ```